JohnvanZalk/carbon-reduction-tracker/README.md

 **Create Leaflet Map:** A leaflet map is created from the filtered polygons.
 The leaflet output is saved as an html file.
 This file and a csv are pushed to AWS S3.

 The unique S3 object url for the map is Iframed to Wordpress.
 The csv is available for download by completing a form.

-## Future Development
-The current version of the Carbon Reduction Tracker was built under cost contraints.
-Once funding is available, it will be migrated to Tableau.